laitanawe/nextflow-programming/_episodes/05-nextflow-dsl2-subworkflows.md

 // For execution caching / resume, you can do: nextflow run script.nf -with-docker repo_name/image:tag -resume
 // For more cpus, you can do: nextflow run script.nf -with-docker repo_name/image:tag -process.cpus 4

-/*  A Nextflow process block
+/*  A Nextflow include line for the subworkflow block
     Process names are written, by convention, in uppercase but it could also be in lowercase.
     This convention is used to enhance workflow readability. */